 One of the nice things about Centerport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Centerport in 2018 was $66,480, which is wealthy relative to New York and the nation.
 This equates to an annual income of $265,920 for a family of four.

 The most common language spoken in Centerport is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Greek.